 Image of diverse educators

-In the context of this guide, “online” refers to synchronous and asynchronous online education strategies, as well as any time digital and data tools are used in hybrid and in-person classrooms.
-Though the guide was created to inform online modalities, over time, the editors have expanded their definition of online education to support more educators who are facing new modern demands and challenges while using digital tools across all classroom modalities.
+References to “online” throughout the guide refer to synchronous and asynchronous online education strategies, as well as the use of digital and data tools in hybrid and in-person classrooms.
+Over time, the editors have expanded their definition of online education to support more educators who are facing new demands and challenges as they use digital tools across all classroom modalities.

 Feminist Pedagogical Tenets